postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 ## Set up Jenkins

 After you have started Jenkins, it exposes an interface at `http://localhost:8080`.
+Click the **New Item** link on the left sidebar to create a new job.

 [![jenkins interface](https://assets.postman.com/postman-docs/integrating_with_jenkins_3.jpg)](https://assets.postman.com/postman-docs/integrating_with_jenkins_3.jpg)

-Click **New Item** link on the left sidebar to create a new job.
 Select a “Freestyle Project” from the options.
 Name your project, and click **OK**.

 [![new Jenkins job](https://assets.postman.com/postman-docs/integrating_with_jenkins_4.jpg)](https://assets.postman.com/postman-docs/integrating_with_jenkins_4.jpg)